shauno/assess-test/readme.md

 ## Quickstart

-- Follow the instructions in the `./api/readme.md` and `./app/readme.md` to run service specific setup

-From within this directory

-- Bring up the docker containers \
+- From within this directory, bring up the docker containers \
 `docker-compose up --build`

+- Follow the instructions in the `./api/readme.md` and `./app/readme.md` to run service specific setup like installing the dependencies and running the migrations

 - Browse to http://app.localtest.me:8080/